dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Rebellion against tyrants is obedience to God.
+  The beginning of knowledge is the discovery of something we do not understand.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (978 days)
+## 🌟 Experiences (979 days)

 ### 🧮 Programming languages